yynnaD/yynnaD/README.md

 - I am a Junior at Georgetown University pursuing a Computer Science BS.

 - I’m currently learning more about low level programming and Operating Systems, as well as Machine Learning.

-- I have experience in mostly C, C++, and Java, but I'm a quick learner.

 - I am interested in all types of programming across the stack, and I like to solve complex problems.